401(k) Loans Before Rollover: The Default-on-Separation Trap

 What if I cannot come up with the cash by October 15?

-The offset is taxable income for the year it occurred, plus the 10% penalty if you are under 59½.
-There is no further extension available beyond the tax-filing deadline with extensions.
+The offset remains taxable income, plus the 10% penalty if you are under 59½.
+There is no further extension.

 Can I repay the loan directly to the plan after I leave instead of doing a rollover?